 He kissed me passionately for the first time as my breasts pushed up against him which he interpreted as consent to marriage.
 Breaking free I ran in the house.
 On my bed I tossed in confusion, still a girl, life changing too fast but wanting out of my house.
-The I realized it didn't matter.
+Then I realized, it didn't matter.

 My parents will say no.

 The next morning, Saturday, he came.
 Dad was atypically home for the weekend.
-I stayed by the stove looking down, absentmindedly cooking breakfast with Dad, pretending not to know the purpose of his visit.
+I stayed by the stove looking down, absentmindedly cooking breakfast and pretended not to know the purpose of his visit.

-He knew enough to ask Dad first and motioned him away from the stove to the backyard as the house was too small for a private conversation.
+He knew enough to ask Dad first and motioned him to the backyard as the house was too small for a private conversation.
 Dad, glad for an excuse to smoke, got his cigarettes and followed with his cup of tea.

 My brothers were excited at the potential of having their own bedrooms.
 No one asked if I agreed as they congratulated me while I served breakfast, stunned at the sudden change of my status.

-So, it was, Saturday morning, the day after my 17th birthday, my fate was decided.
-I was engaged, a girl already taken, who in a year would leave home and school to become a man's wife, a man hardly known; it was as simple as that.
+So, it was, that Saturday morning, the day after my seventeenth birthday, my fate was decided.
+I was engaged, a girl already taken, who in a year would leave home and school to become a man's wife, a man hardly known.
+It was as simple as that.

 Suddenly home and school, my focal points, no longer mattered.
 They were only temporary lapses until marriage and having kids.
 I was "promised to another" and expected to be an adult but was still a girl.
 The parking lot, quarters, movie, searchlight, restaurant were omens.
 I just didn’t connect them.
 I mused.